 a temporary event causing noise, for example

 an outdoor concert with sound amplification

 a sports or entertainment event, show or other major event that causes particularly disturbing noise

 an air show or a temporary event offering airplane rides for the audience with more than ten takeoffs and landings

-Notifications must be submitted in writing preferably online on eServices or using a standard form provided by the Environmental protection unit.
+Environmental Monitoring and Supervision Unit has started using Lupapiste for all environmental permits and notifications.
 Notifications must be submitted no less than 30 days prior to the commencement of the operations.

 The responsibility for making a notification lies with the builder, event organizer or similar party whose operation is the main cause of the noise or vibration.

 Notifications are delivered to the City of Helsinki Register Office.
 If the operation extends over more than one municipality, the notification is submitted to the Centre for Economic Development, Transport and the Environment where the majority of the operation takes place.